N !

 Fastfactorialfunctions

-There are five algorithms which everyone who wants to compute the factorial n! = 1.2.3...n exactly should know.
+There are five algorithms which everyone who wants to compute the factorial n! = 1.2.3...n should know.

 • The algorithm SplitRecursive, because it is simple and the fastest algorithm which does not use prime factorization.